Sliema Hotsticks Hockey Club

 Sliema Hotsticks Hockey Club are one of the oldest field hockey clubs active in Malta.
-Originating from the town of Sliema the club is known for being one of the strongest and most successful clubs in Malta.
+Originated from the town of Sliema.

-Hotsticks are the ranked as the best hockey club in Malta after being crowned National League Champions during the 2021/22 season.
-Their ethos is playing fast, dynamic hockey that is exciting to watch.
+Hotsticks emerged champions in the Maltese National Hockey League for the season 2021/2022.

-They are known for excelling in youth development and have produced many hockey players who go on to play for the Maltese National Team.
 They currently play in the top tier of the Maltese National Hockey League.

 History

 Hotsticks originated in December 1975 when Tony Caruana Smith, then teacher at Naxxar Boys Secondary School, gathered a group of 11-year-old schoolboys and started showing them the basic skills of hockey.

 Only Juniors

 In May 1977, Hotsticks Hockey Team took part in the first official HAM competition, entering two teams in an under-18 six-a-side full-pitch tournament.
 These Hotsticks teams were made up of under 16/14 players.
 Ten teams had participated in this tournament.

 From then on Hotsticks competed regularly in all junior leagues and tournaments.
 In their first participation in junior leagues, in season 1977/78, Hotsticks won the under-14 league and were runners-up at under-16, losing only in the final to La Salle College.
 The competition included 8 teams while Hotsticks player David Xuereb won the HAM junior player of the year that season.